 VACCINATION AGAINST SARS-COV-2: A SILVER LINING

 It is undisputed that comprehensive vaccination is key to overcoming the pandemic.
-Pamplona et al. were the first to report on vaccination acceptance and hesitancy in staff from four RRI dialysis clinics located in New York City.20 Out of 157 staff members, 42 (26.8%) were not vaccinated for various reasons, such as leave of absence (4; 2.6%), pregnancy or breastfeeding (8; 5.1%), past COVID-19 (24; 15.3%), and explicitly expressed vaccination hesitancy (6; 3.8%).
+Pamplona et al. were the first to report on vaccination acceptance and hesitancy in staff from four RRI dialysis clinics located in New York City.20 Out of 157 staff members, 42 (26.8 percent) were not vaccinated for various reasons, such as leave of absence (4; 2.6 percent), pregnancy or breastfeeding (8; 5.1 percent), past COVID-19 (24; 15.3 percent), and explicitly expressed vaccination hesitancy (6; 3.8 percent).
 In the authors’ opinion, the low rate of vaccination hesitancy was due to transparent information and unanimous support of vaccination by all levels of leadership, among other factors.
 Mulhern et al. compared antibody response of mRNA-based vaccine with an adenovirus vector-based vaccine (Ad26.COV2.S) in dialysis patients.
 The authors found that markedly fewer dialysis patients vaccinated with Ad26.COV2.S had an adequate antibody response to SARS-COV2 when compared to patients vaccinated with mRNA vaccines.21

 RESEARCH GRANTS AND AWARDS